 - Water-Based (Latex) – The water-based primer dries faster because it doesn’t have a complex formula and its solvent (water) evaporates faster.
 It takes less than 1 hour to dry (30-40 minutes).

 - Oil-Based – Oil-based primer has a more complex formula and takes longer to dry.
 It uses oil as its solvent, and since oil takes longer to evaporate, the coating takes longer to dry.
 It dries within 1 hour.

 - Shellac – Shellac primer is good at blocking stains and covering different things on a surface.
 It dries within 1 hour.

 - Self-Priming – The self-priming primer has paint and primer in its formula.
 It’s a great choice if you want to save some time.
 It takes around 1 hour to dry.

 The thickness of the coat determines how long it takes the primer to dry.
-If the coat is too thick, it will take longer to dry because the evaporating will happen slower.
-So, if you apply thin coats, it will dry faster.
+The coating will take longer to dry because the evaporation rate will be slower if the coating is thick.